aisara-hub/aisaratuners/docs/user guide.md

     aisara hyperparameter class that contains user’s defined hyperparameters
 *  model_func:

-    a function where keras model is defined and it returns the model and the history
+    a function where the keras model is defined and it must return the model along with the history
 * opti_paras: iterable (list, tuple)

     iterable contains the optimization parameters, the first one is the main parameter for optimization and the second one is used as a supporting parameter [parameter1, parameter2] or (parameter1, parameter2)

-    parameter1 for classification can be 'val_acc', 'val_mae', 'val_mse', 'acc', 'mae', 'mse'
+    parameter1 can be 'val_acc', 'val_mae', 'val_mse', 'acc', 'mae', 'mse'

-    parameter2 for classification can be 'val_loss', 'loss'
+    parameter2 can be 'val_loss', 'loss'
 * opti_objects: iterable (list, tuple)

-    iterable contains the objective for optimization parameters [objective1, objective2] or (objective1, objective2)
+    iterable contains the objective for the optimization parameters [objective1, objective2] or (objective1, objective2)

     objective1 can be either 'min', 'max'

     objective2 can be either  'min', 'max'
 * num_trials: int, default 5

-    number of trials per each round, the recommended value should be between 3-10.
+    number of trials per each round
 * rounds: int or str,  default 3

-    number of rounds in which the search space is reduced.
+    number of rounds in which the hyperparameters solution space is reduced.

-    rounds can also be set to 'aisara_auto' where the number of rounds is chosen automatically until the best hyperparameter combinations is achieved (this option takes a longer time).
+    rounds can also be set to 'aisara_auto' where the number of rounds is chosen automatically until the best hyperparameter combinations is achieved (this option might be computationally expensive and time-consuming)
 * mode: str, default 'c'

-    the mode in which aisara technology is utilized for hyperparameter optimization.
-It can be either 'c' or 'p' where 'c' is for commercial use and aisara hyperparameter tuning API key should be provided while 'p' is for free private use.
+    the mode in which AiSara Hyperparameter Tuning API is utilized.
+It can be either 'c' or 'p' where 'c' is for commercial use and the API key should be provided while 'p' is for free private use
 * api_key: str

-    it should be provided when aisaratuners is  running for commercial use
+    it should be provided when the mode is set to 'c'

     aisara hyperparameter tuning API key can be obtained from [here](https://rapidapi.com/aisara-technology-aisara-technology-default/api/aisara-hyperparameter-tuning)